KhachatryanRafayel/qa-portfolio/Project_3_online_store/test-plan.md

 ### 5. Criteria
 Entry Criteria:
 - The website is accessible in the browser (Chrome)
-- Test plan and checklists are ready
+- Test plan, checklists and Test cases are ready

 Exit Criteria:
 - All planned test cases for main features (Cart, Search, Filters, Favorites, Language, Delivery Options) have been executed